-The M.Ed. portfolio will be a continual compilation demonstrating a composite of learning related to the Educational Leadership Constituent Council (ELCC) and Interstate School Leaders Licensure Consortium (ISLLC) standards.
-Candidacy is established after the completion of six (6) hours of course work and meeting with their assigned advisor for completion of the Plan of Study to be placed with the Graduate Education Committee.
+The M.Ed. portfolio will be a continual compilation demonstrating a composite of learning related to the National Educational Leadership Preparation National Educational Leadership Preparation(NELP...
+Candidates will present their final portfolio and internship experience to the Defense Committee.
 Defense Committee: The M.Ed.
-Defense Committee will be comprised of the student's advisor, who will act as Chair, a faculty member in the M.Ed.
-Program, a professional colleague, and a public school mentor.
+Defense Committee will be comprised of the student's M.Ed.
+Director, who will act as Chair, the Dean of the School of Education and Exercise Science, , and a qualified, P-12 on-site mentor.
 The committee will convene during the student's final term for the student's oral defense, which will be based on the portfolio contents.